brianoscanlain/chess_machineLearn/research_and_prelim_testing.md

    + extract results (WIN/LOOSE/DRAW)
    + is game over?
    + which player's turn?
+  --we can use python-chess module to grealy reduce
+    development of a chess engine.

 3. need to build CNN for learning from the older data.